adrianvillar/sf-flow-service-layer/README.md

         ```
     * Note that you shouldn't even need to open this URL in the same browser that's already logged into your scratch org -- theoretically, you could visit it from a totally different browser in incognito mode and it would work, because it's a _**publicly available**_ URL for an "API" included with this codebase.
         * In fact, please **validate** that this is the case!
+5. If you get stuck and need to delete your scratch org and start over, run the following CumulusCI command:
+    ```sh
+    cci org remove --org feature
+    ```

 ---

 ## Misc. notes:

+* Note that the two Apex classes under "`/force-app/40_dml_triggered_main/classes`" aren't even really used when you spin up a scratch org from this codebase.
+They would be if "`Bypass_Execution__c`" in the custom metadata entry "**TAF Account Assign Sugg Sales Rep ApxBI**" weren't set to "`true`" -- but it is set to "`true`," because I want you to be impressed by the Flow, not the Apex.
+These two classes are just artifacts of an earlier time when I wanted to validate that Mitch Spano's [Trigger Actions Framework](https://github.com/mitchspano/apex-trigger-actions-framework) package could delegate "trigger handling" to an Apex class or to an Autolaunched Flow with equal ease.
 * https://www.cloudwaale.com/post/how-to-create-public-rest-web-service-in-salesforce
 * https://salesforce.stackexchange.com/questions/378966/how-to-include-a-guest-user-license-profile-in-the-ci-for-a-digital-experience
 * https://github.com/pgonzaleznetwork/sfdx-community-deployment